-The Traffic Explorer™ module provides real-time and historical views into traffic flows.
+The Traffic Explorer™ module of the Route Explorer System provides real-time and historical views into traffic flows.
 In combination with Route Explorer, it delivers visibility into network-wide routing paths and traffic behavior.
 With Traffic Explorer, the world’s largest organizations can operate, troubleshoot, plan and optimize their networks with unprecedented accuracy and speed.
 Network engineers, planners and NOC technicians are able to view complex IP networks as integrated systems rather than collections of discrete devices and links, enabling them to maximize IT efficiency and productivity while reducing the capital and operational expenses required to maintain top network service quality.

 The Traffic Explorer module gives visibility into traffic flows across every link in the network.
 It extends traditional traffic analysis beyond interface-centric reporting by leveraging the real-time network topology intelligence of Route Explorer to provide path-aware views into all traffic network-wide.
 Traffic Explorer does not require broad deployment of probes or the overhead associated with flow collection at every interface and polling-based techniques.
 Engineers are able to interact with an “as-running” model of the network, where actual traffic flow information is dynamically overlaid on a real-time Layer-3 topology map.

 Root Cause Analysis